Chitwan National Park : Wildlife and Culture Journey

 There are two modes of transportation to reach Chitwan National Park.
 You can choose one way that you are comfortable with.

-• BY AIR: Take a flight to Bharatpur Airport from Kathmandu.
+• By Air: Take a flight to Bharatpur Airport from Kathmandu.
 Then, book a bus or a taxi to reach Sauraha.

 • By bus: You can catch a bus to Chitwan National Park from Kathmandu's Ratnapark bus station.
 The trip takes 5–6 hours.